A Storied Structure: The Heck Andrews House — Inside Out

 Julia Russell/Gladys Perry Era

 In 1948 the house was purchased from the Andrews heirs by Mrs. Julia Russell.
 Mrs. Russell likely got the creaky old mansion for a song.
-Her daughter, Gladys — a stenographer at the DMV, moved in with her mother.
+Her daughter, Gladys, a stenographer for the DMV, moved in with her mother.

 When Mrs. Russell bought the house it had been nearly three decades since it had seen any updates.
-The interior likely appeared only slightly better than it does today — and Mrs. Russell didn’t change a thing.
+The interior likely appeared only slightly better than it does today and Mrs. Russell didn’t change a thing.
 This detail is especially interesting.
-It is rare to find a house that hasn’t been updated since the 1920s, and because Mrs. Russell didn’t alter the house structurally or aesthetically, the interior is a bit of a time capsule.
+It is rare to find a house that hasn’t been updated since the 1920s, and because Mrs. Russell didn’t alter the house structurally or aesthetically, the interior is a time capsule of residential design.
 There are gas light fixtures still installed, and a long-abandoned load of coal in the basement.
 Nothing has been modernized, sanded down or painted over.
 The house is dirty, dusty, and rotten in parts, but it is all there.

 After Mrs. Russell’s death sometime in the 1970s, Gladys had the place to herself.
 In the later years of her life she was known to wander the streets of Raleigh, rifling through trash barrels and dumpsters for items that happened to catch her eye.
 It is said she preferred to cover her face in thick, white “pancake” makeup in an effort to appear as a ghost — thinking people would most certainly steer clear.
 Her bright red lipstick, black dress and overcoat completed the guise.